dccarter/cstar/README.md

 ### Language features

-`cxy` supports most features that would be supported on most object oriented programming languages (see the `tests/lang` directory for some of the supported features)
+`cxy` supports most features that would be supported on most object-oriented programming languages (see the `tests/lang` directory for some of the supported features)

 #### Tuples